earthboundkid/Watsuji-and-Aesthetics/13 Aesthetic Experience.md

 [^fn3-17]: Said of Noh by René Sieffert as quoted in Leonard Pronko, _Theater East and West_, 75.
 I believe this applies equally to Greek tragedy.

 ####Aristotle on the role of catharsis
 No discussion of the aesthetic experience of the theater is complete without at least a mention of Aristotle’s theory of catharsis.
-For Aristotle, achieving catharsis is the goal or [τέλοϛ][el] of tragedy.
+For Aristotle, achieving catharsis is the goal or [τέλος][el] of tragedy.
 In his _Poetics_, he defines tragedy as,

 > a representation of an action that is heroic and complete and of a certain magnitude […] through pity and fear it effects relief to these and similar emotions. (§6.II, 1449b)